elearjgal/elearjgal.github.io/_outreach/eldia.md

 category: manuscripts
 permalink: /outreach/eldia
 date: 25/05/2025
-venue: 'op-ed about the sexism that women suffer in the scientific environment, with a particular focus on the astrophysical community.
-Gaveta de Astrofísica, El Día, Opinión de Tenerife.'
+venue: 'Gaveta de Astrofísica, El Día, Opinión de Tenerife.'
 paperurl: 'https://www.eldia.es/opinion/2025/05/26/astrofisica-sexismo-miedo-alzar-voz-117811340.html'
 ---

+op-ed about the sexism that women suffer in the scientific environment, with a particular focus on the astrophysical community.

 This forthcoming op-ed, “La astrofísica, el sexismo y el miedo a alzar la voz” (2025, in press), addresses an urgent issue within the scientific community: the persistence of sexism and the barriers it creates for women in astrophysics.
 While not a